 - Indicate the time period for which support is being requested.
 This should include a starting date and an ending date.

 - If project support is requested: a description of the project, a breakdown of the project costs, and an itemized list of sources of income with the amount of support from each source.

 - History of the organization listing all of the activities in which it has been engaged during the past two years and all activities in which it proposes to engage.

 - Description of the constituencies or audiences that are served, including size, age groups, and geographic regions.

 - If your organization is a radio or television station, submit samples of playlists as a part of your application in the "miscellaneous remarks" section of the proposal.
 The playlist should include the most recent three-month programming period.
 Contemporary American concert music should be highlighted in some way such as bold type.
 Music samples should not be provided unless requested by the Fund's staff after the application is submitted.

 - Musical materials are only required for presenting organizations or those that are otherwise involved with performances.

 - Recordings of three of the ensembles engaged to perform during the Support Year performing contemporary American repertoire.
-All recordings must have been recorded within the two performance seasons immediately prior to the application date (i.e., for the 2020 round, within the 2017-2018 and 2018-2019 seasons).
+All recordings must have been recorded within the three performance seasons immediately prior to the application date (i.e., for the 2021 round, within the 2018-2019, 2019-2020, and 2020-2021 seasons).
 Each recording should be between 3 and 5 minutes in length (excerpts are acceptable).

 - Recordings should be of live performances and not edited studio sessions unless no live recordings are available.
 Work samples should demonstrate the performance quality of the ensemble playing together in representative repertoire, rather than featuring extended soloistic passages.